Anderson Lawler: Personal life and death

 Lawler was gay, although he was frequently linked with women.
-He had a rumored homosexual affair with life-long friend and actor Gary Cooper.
-In 1935 he accompanied Kay Francis on a trip to Europe, ostensibly sent by the studios to keep her out of trouble.
+In 1935, he accompanied Kay Francis on a trip to Europe, ostensibly sent by the studios to keep her out of trouble.
 At one point, Walter Winchell started a rumor that the two were engaged.

 Lawler purchased Donald L. Linder's house in West Hollywood, California, designed in the Streamline Moderne style by architect Edward B. Rust.
 When he moved to New York City, he rented it to actors Orson Welles and Rita Hayworth.

 On April 6, 1959, Lawler died unexpectedly from a heart attack.